Terry Clark (drug smuggler): Murder trial and death

 In October 1979, Clark had Marty Johnstone (Mr Asia) lured to Britain on the pretext of a drug deal to take place in Scotland.
-Johnstone was murdered by his longtime friend Andy Maher under the orders of Clark, and his handless body was dumped in Eccleston Delph, Lancashire, mutilated in a hasty but failed attempt to foil identification by the police.
-Maher not only cut off his hands, but battered Johnstone's face hoping to prevent dental identification.
+Johnstone was murdered by his longtime friend Andy Maher under the orders of Clark.
+His handless body was dumped in Eccleston Delph, Lancashire, mutilated in a hasty but failed attempt to foil identification by the police.
+Maher cut off his hands and battered Johnstone's face, hoping to prevent dental identification.

 Initially the police were unable to identify the victim, and published a death mask of Johnstone in several newspapers to assist identification.
 In the end Johnstone was identified by his neck medallion that was still on the corpse.
 Only one of Johnstone's hands was recovered by police.

 Clark was convicted of the contract murder and sentenced to life imprisonment.
 His trial at the time was the most heavily guarded in British history.

 Clark died in 1983 at HM Prison Parkhurst on the Isle of Wight.
 The official cause of death given was heart attack.

 In fiction

-Clark was played by Philip Quast in the episode "All Good Friends" in the 1992 British ITV series Crime Story dealing with the killing of Marty Johnstone.
+Clark was played by Philip Quast in the episode "All Good Friends" in the 1992 British ITV series Crime Story, dealing with the killing of Marty Johnstone.

 Clark is one of the main characters in the 2009 Nine Network television series Underbelly: A Tale of Two Cities.
 The character was played by Matthew Newton.

-Clark was also a key character in the 2011 New Zealand television series Underbelly NZ: Land Of The Long Green Cloud.
+Clark was a key character in the 2011 New Zealand television series Underbelly NZ: Land Of The Long Green Cloud.
 This series depicts events prior to and concurrent with Underbelly: A Tale of Two Cities.
 In this NZ series, Clark was played by Erroll Shand.